SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 * The **details screen of specific resource**; clicking on the **Sharing Links tile**
 * The Report Center
 * **Other reports** available in SysKit Point
-  * For example it is available in: **Permissions Matrix report, Externally Shared Content report, Unique Permissions report**
+  * For example, it is available in **Permissions Matrix report, Externally Shared Content report, Unique Permissions report**

 ### Report Data

-There are default columns displayed in the report which list the follwing:
+There are default columns displayed in the report which list the following:

 * **Name** of the resource
 * **URL**
 * **Link**